jeraldrich/blog/docs/about_me.rst

 I’m also pretty into Music Theory.
 I’ll compose orchestral space music about every few months or so.
 It’s a pretty fun hobby, but getting the ‘next step’ of really improving my sound involves buying virtual instruments that are really expensive.

-If I ever invent a bot that correctly predicts all future sporting bets, I’ll first jump into a swimming pool full of real gold casted dogecoin.
-Once I recover from the concussion, then compose some film type music.
+If I ever invent a bot that correctly predicts all future sporting bets, I’ll first jump into a swimming pool full of gold cast dogecoin.
+Once I recover from the concussion, then buy a bunch of fancy stuff and try composing film soundtracks.

 If you Ambient Electronic, you may like some of my tracks: https://soundcloud.com/milkysway/sets/adventures-in-hyperspace